 Cresswell to Berwick in 5 days Walking Code: NC6

-We have three different holidays for the whole Northumberland coastal route - choose from 4, 5 or 6 days walking, depending on how far you want to go each day.
-For each holiday there's the option of adding an extra day to walk across the sands to Holy Island.
+We offer three itineraries on the Northumberland Coast Path.
+Choose from 4, 5 or 6 days walking, depending on how far you want to walk each day and how long you might want to spend exploring the castles along the way.
+For each itinerary there's the option of adding an extra walking day to cross the causeway and explore the Holy Island of Lindisfarne.

-This is the middle length holiday covering the whole of the Northumberland coast path, taking 5 days to walk the official 64 miles (103km).
-The longest day is 15 miles and the two shortest days are 11 miles.
+This is the middle length itinerary on the Northumberland Coast Path, taking 5 days to walk the 64 miles.
+The longest day is 15 miles and the shortest is just 11 miles.

 |Day 1||Travel to Morpeth for your first nights accommodation|